Shamrock Club of Wisconsin: Shamrock Club Scholarships

 The Shamrock Club also awarded the Ted Nestor Drumming and Piping Scholarship to Club members only for the Milwaukee School of Piping, until the school's demise.
 A total of 15 scholarships were award at $500 each.

+Starting in 2022, the scholarship was renamed for Irish born UWM professors John Gleeson and James Liddy.
+(Liddy was also renowned as Beat poet during his time in San Francisco.)

-Starting in 2021, the Shamrock Club will award $250 scholarships to one dancer in each of the Milwaukee area Irish dance schools.
+In 2021, the Shamrock Club awarded $250 scholarships to one dancer in each of the Milwaukee area Irish dance schools.
+In June, 2023, $1000 scholarships were awarded to Mia Gleason from Marquette University, and Reyna Delikat from the University of Wisconsin, Milwaukee.
+In 2024, UWM Celtic Studies student Leah Mauldin, and Marquette University English major Katie Fograc were awarded $1000 each.

+In 2025, three scholarships were awarded.
+They are: Gwyn Parker; Hanna Swanson and Hailey Fox.
+All three are students at UW Milwaukee, and two are involved in the Celtic Studies program.
+One of the scholarships is funded by Frank Miller, in the name of his wife, Mary Ellen Powers.
+All three received $1,000 each.

-Through the end of calendar year 2022, the Shamrock Club has awarded over $40,000 in scholarships in all areas of interest.
+Through the end of calendar year 2024, the Shamrock Club has awarded over $50,000 in scholarships in all areas of interest.
 Many students have used the money to study in Glencolmcille, County Donegal.
 Others have attended school at Trinity College, or many of the UC Colleges or the NUI schools in Ireland.
 Scholarships in the past have been awarded to students who went to the Craobh Curtin Conrad Na Gaeilge Language Immersion School, held each year in Milwaukee.